ProgBloger/CloudNativeApplications/steps/step-07/README.md

 ## Step 7 - Expose the ASP.NET Core WebApi as a network service

-1. Navigate to the folder containing the WorkerService project and run dotnet new webapi -n WebApi to create a Web API project:
+1. Move to the parent directory of the WorkerService folder, then execute `dotnet new webapi -n WebApi` to create a Web API project:

 ![creating web api project](sshot-7-1.png)